Meditation vs Pranayama: What's the Difference?

 Vata Types

-Pranayama emphasis: Nadi Shodhana (calming, balancing), Ujjayi (warming, steadying) Meditation emphasis: Mantra meditation, body scan (grounding, stabilising) Avoid: Excessive Kapalabhati or rapid breathing, which may increase Vata agitation
+Pranayama emphasis: Nadi Shodhana (calming, balancing), Ujjayi (warming, steadying) Meditation emphasis: Mantra meditation, body scan (grounding, stabilising) Avoid: Excessive Kapalabhati or rapid breathing, which can increase Vata agitation

 Pitta Types